cmoore/pikey/README.md

 ### Powah

 For better or worse, Pikey is a complete Common Lisp image.
-You could, potentially, use everything, including load Quicklisp with it.
+You could, potentially, use everything, including load Quicklisp with it and use reader macros in your `macros.lisp` file.